FAQs

 For a versatile runner, often their best 5 races will be spread across several different categories, which therefore gives them a better result in the general index than they would have for each individual category.

-The performance index is based on your results, so as your performance level increases so will your scores, which will in turn increase your performance index.
+The Performance Index is based on your results, so as your performance level increases so will your scores, which will in turn increase your Performance Index.

 Even if your highest score doesn’t increase, having more scores close to your maximum will reduce the simulated results and increase your score.